Contrasting of Oasis Midstream Partners LP (OMP) and Rosehill Resources Inc. (NASDAQ:ROSEU) | New Business Observer

 |0.00

-Institutional investors owned 33.6% of Oasis Midstream Partners LP shares and 0% of Rosehill Resources Inc. shares.
-Oasis Midstream Partners LP’s share owned by insiders are 46.22%.
+Roughly 33.6% of Oasis Midstream Partners LP shares are owned by institutional investors while 0% of Rosehill Resources Inc. are owned by institutional investors.
+About 46.22% of Oasis Midstream Partners LP’s share are owned by insiders.

 Performance